Barracuda10/GTANoRandoms/README.md

 <h2>STEPS: Create a No Randoms Session</h2>
 <!--<h5>Method 1 [RECOMMAND]</h5>-->
 <ul>
-  <li>Join a Public Session or Find a new session with MatchingSwitch ON.</li>
+  <li>Join a Public Session or Find a new session with this tool activate.</li>
   <li>It should be a empty session<!-- (usually it will join a friend, to avoid this enable --><!--<a href="/README.md#firewall-solo-session">--><!--Firewall Solo Session--><!--</a>--><!-- , then repeat last step, Remember to disable it later).--></li>
   <ul>
     <li>Usually it will join a friend, to avoid this enable <!--<a href="/README.md#firewall-solo-session">-->Firewall Solo Session<!--</a>-->, then find a new session, it must be a empty session, Remember to disable it later</li>